Aarception/Mo-information-security-portfolio/README.md

 Promises were conditional on mutually-agreeable resolution.
 Otherwise they are unearned entitlements.

 Today's Posting: May 13 Marketing Observation

+Is that how you would like me to act?
+Play loose with my principles and better character?
+I mean let's pause rationally here.
+Suppose I am unpalatable, because I am the one who discovered the "issue"—well, I have not applied since Final Communication, have I?
+Alright, so you get that, then what is the resolution because I see no movement on anything.
+You are not moving on the issue, nor are you specifically responding to to my own reasonable request for redress.
+The fact that I have been forced to implicate the May 13 observation is a very clear siren about how quickly this can deteriorate faat.

+You have had months of opportunities to observe my operation.
+I dont produce sloppy work.
+I do not even produce commensurate.
+I produce Consilience Engineering.
+I produce 10 layers of recursive Iteration.
+If this escalates, it will not be about motive.
+It will be about responsibility, rights, duty, obligation, commitment; it will not be about a product, it will be about equitable workforce, public policy, civil rights.
+It will be about the fact the majority of injury disproportionately affect the least of these.

+I wish to spare everyone that ugliness.
+I have not seen any interest from the other side that says this consideration is shared.

+If it was shared, mutually-agreeable resolution would have been reached by now.

+I come from a long line of diplomats.
+I am not a pacifist.
+Model me accordingly if that has been the problem.
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*